mathspp/mathspp/pages/02.blog/04.pydonts/enumerate-me/item.en.md

 I took a look at the Python Standard Library and by and large the most common usage of `enumerate` is just a vanilla `enumerate(iter)` to access iterable values and indices at the same time.
+Let me share a textbook example with you:

 The [`doctest` module][doctest] allows you to write simple tests for your code inside the docstrings for your functions, classes, etc.